SBU-BMI/quip_distro/README.md

 # Run the containers

-Before pulling and running the containers, create a data folder if one doesn't exist.
-The data folder will be used to store images and the database as well as a set of configuration files required by the containers.
+Before pulling and running the containers, create a data folder if one does not exist.
+The data folder will be used to store images and the database as well as configuration files required by the containers.

 Execute run_containers.sh script.
 At the command prompt,